-There are certainly alarming issues in today’s America with children who are way too out of shape, eating horribly, and developing childhood obesity.
-So smart parents are dedicated to getting their children involved in sports, so they can beat the trends and give their child the healthy life they need.
+There are certainly alarming issues in today’s America with children sports icons who are way too out of shape, eating horribly, and developing childhood obesity.
+So smart parents are dedicated to getting their children involved in sports, so they can beat the trends and give their children the healthy life they need.
 That said, it may shock many to know that there are also higher incidences of injuries these days than we found in the past.
 But have sports become more dangerous?

 1. More Involvement

-One reason is that more children are involved in sports more often, which is a bit counterintuitive when we look at child obesity rates.
+One reason for running icon is that more children are involved in sports more often, which is a bit counterintuitive when we look at child obesity rates.
 The thing is that plenty of parents are beginning to see how valuable it can be and want to make sure their child grows up healthy—it’s not quite enough to change obesity trends, but it is enough to impact a rising rate in injuries because there are still more kids playing.